-There are no legislative controls, conditions or guardrails that will make legalization a rational decision.
-Once a drug is legalized and thus normalized, it's increased popularity will lead to a rise in the percentage of citizens who use cannabis.
+Once a drug is legalized and thus normalized, it's increased popularity will lead to a rise in the percentage of citizens who use cannabis, including underage youth.
 This has been consistently shown in states that have already legalized cannabis.
+And it's a false promise that regulating the cannabis business will lead to a healthier and safer state.
+Unregulated products will continue and even flourish.

 If there are concerns that our state over-criminalizes cannabis users, then decriminalize it and expunge the records of those convicted of a minor possession.
+Yet the commercialization portion of the bill in its current form, which is absent of many necessary rigorous guardrails, is not a good idea for Minnesota.